-To learn more about Peter Singer's teachings, current research, and upcoming events, please visit http://www.princeton.edu/~psinger .
+Learn more about Peter Singer's teachings, current research, and upcoming events, by visiting his Princeton faculty website.

 The Life You Can Save is a movement of people fighting extreme poverty.
 We hold that an ethical life involves using some of our wealth and resources to save and improve the lives of those less fortunate than us.